TDEE Calculator

 How To Use TDEE for Goal Calories

 TDEE is a starting anchor, not a fixed truth.
-For weight-loss planning, convert this into a target intake with the Calorie Deficit Calculator and timeline-check with the Weight Loss Calculator.
+For weight-loss planning, convert this into a target intake with the Calorie Deficit Calculator or use the Calorie Calculator for a maintenance-to-goal intake setup in one view, then timeline-check with the Weight Loss Calculator.
 To model calorie output from a walking step target, use the Steps to Calories Calculator.
 For more activity types (running, lifting, HIIT, cycling, and more), use the Calories Burned Calculator.
-If you want meal-level intake estimates from photos, use the Calorie Estimator and compare weekly average intake against this maintenance target.
+If you want meal-level intake estimates from photos, use the Calorie Scanner and compare weekly average intake against this maintenance target.
 To convert calorie goals into protein, carb, and fat gram targets, use the Macro Calculator.

 Why Real Maintenance Can Differ